nam-jaehyun/nam-jaehyun.github.io/_posts/2022-08-06-activities.md

   - Project Delta (SDN Security Evaluation Framework) at SDN World Congress, Hague, Netherlands
   - Open Networking Foundation (ONF)

-#### Prize from Ministry of The Interior Prize (Dec 2015)
+#### Ministry Award of the Interior (Dec 2015)
-  - Best paper award at the Conference on Information Security and Cryptology
+  - Best paper at Conference on Information Security and Cryptology Winter 2015
-  - Ministry of The Interior, Republic of Korea
+  - Ministry of the Interior, Republic of Korea

 ## Teaching